4.6 Access to quality services

 Baby waiting support for young married couples

 The Hungarian state provides many discounts for young couples.
 One of these is the 'Baby waiting support'.
-Beginning 1 July, 2019, baby waiting support for young married couples was available in the amount of a maximum of HUF 10 million (about EUR 25 600) one-time loan.
+Beginning 1 July 2019, baby waiting support for young married couples was available in the amount of a maximum of HUF 10 million (about EUR 25 600) one-time loan.
 From 2024, the maximum amount is modified to HUF 11 million (about EUR 28 200).
-The wife must be at least 18 years old, and cannot be older than 30 years, also, it must be her first marriage.
+The wife must be at least 18 years old, and cannot be older than 35 years, also, it must be her first marriage.
+Basically, this is not an inclusive financial service; the main aim is to support population policy.

 The loan has several benefits:

-• if a third child is born, the couple does not have to pay back the part remaining from the loan.
+- if a third child is born, the couple does not have to pay back the remaining part of the loan.

 Quality assurance

-Monitoring is done mainly through statistics, aggregation of the number of users and their data.
+Monitoring is done mainly through statistics and aggregation of the number of users and their data.
 These data are usually internally used.